 On July 10, 2019, USTR initiated an investigation into the Digital Services Tax (DST) under consideration by France.
-On December 2, 2019, USTR completed the first segment of its investigation and produced a report concluding that France's Digital Services Tax is unreasonable, discriminatory, and burdens U.S. commerce.
+On December 2, 2019, USTR concluded that France's Digital Services Tax is unreasonable, discriminatory, and burdens U.S. commerce.

-USTR had proposed to impose additional tariffs of up to 100 percent on products of France to be drawn from a list of 63 tariff subheadings with an import value of about $2.4 billion.
-Following public comments and further review, USTR has now determined to impose a 25 percent additional tariff on 21 tariff subheadings with an import value of about $1.3 billion.
+USTR had originally proposed to impose additional tariffs of up to 100 percent on products of France to be drawn from a list of 63 tariff subheadings with an import value of about $2.4 billion.
+Following public comments and further review, USTR had determined to impose a 25 percent additional tariff on 21 tariff subheadings with an import value of about $1.3 billion.

 Please note we are unable to provide this list in Excel.
 Every attempt has been made to ensure the accuracy of this list.
 However, we recommend that you contact us with issues or questions and that you refer to the original Federal Register notice or CSMS messages for official information.